ironboy/the-rest/README.md

 * 1.0.8 - PopulateRevive was introduced in 1.0.7
 * 1.0.9 - Acl added and the RESTClientArray class subclassed for each entity.
 * 1.0.10 - 10.0.12  - Minor changes to README.
+* 1.0.13 - Explanation of the acl info object added to README.